Slow passage through a transcritical bifurcation in piecewise linear differential systems: canard explosion and enhanced delay: Introduction

 \section{Introduction}

 Slow passage or delayed bifurcations are dynamical phenomena that typically occur in ordinary differential equations with slow drifting parameters.
-In particular, consider a one parametric family of differential equations $\dot{\mathbf{x}}=\mathbf{f}(\mathbf{x},y)$ and assume slowly dynamics for the parameter $y$, that is $y=y_0+\varepsilon t$ with $0<\varepsilon\ll 1$, what can also be expressed as the differential equation
+In particular, consider a one-parameter family of differential equations $\dot{\mathbf{x}}=\mathbf{f}(\mathbf{x},y)$ and assume slow dynamics for parameter $y$, that is $y=y_0+\varepsilon t$ with $0<\varepsilon\ll 1$, what can also be expressed as the differential equation

-Due to the time-scale separation, differential system \eqref{def:delayedbif} is commonly referred to as a slow-fast system, whereby $\mathbf{x}$ represents the fast variable and $y$ represents the slow variable.
-For such slow-fast systems, one aims to describe the flow of the full system \eqref{def:delayedbif} for $\varepsilon>0$ starting from the flow of the fast subsystem, that is, system \eqref{def:delayedbif} with $\varepsilon=0$.
+Due to the timescale separation, the differential system \eqref{def:delayedbif} is commonly referred to as a slow-fast system, whereby $\mathbf{x}$ represents the fast variable and $y$ represents the slow variable.
+For such slow-fast systems, one aims to describe the flow of the full system \eqref{def:delayedbif} for $\varepsilon>0$ starting from the flow of the fast subsystem, that is, System \eqref{def:delayedbif} with $\varepsilon=0$.

 Following Fenichel's results \cite{F79,J95}, compact normally hyperbolic invariant manifolds of the fast subsystem persist as slow manifolds for $\varepsilon>0$, and they are located at a $O(\varepsilon)$ Hausdorff distance of the original manifold.
 Fenichel's theory also describes the behaviour of the flow along the slow manifold and surrounding it.